-We have presented an automated, perfectly parallel analysis for certifying fairness of neural networks.
-The analysis is configurable to support a wide range of use cases throughout the development lifecycle of neural networks: ranging from short sanity checks during development to formal fairness audits before deployments.
+We have presented a novel, automated, perfectly parallel static analysis for certifying fairness of feedforward neural networks used for classification of tabular data - a problem of ever-increasing realworld importance nowadays.
+Our approach provides definite fairness guarantees for the analyzed input space and it is the first in this area that is configurable in terms of scalability and precision.
+The analysis can thus support a wide range of use cases throughout the development lifecycle of neural networks: ranging from quick sanity checks during development to formal fairness audits before deployments.
+We have rigorously formalized the approach and proved its soundness, and we demonstrated its effectiveness in practice with an extensive experimental evaluation.